robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 After that one can submit the patch to [review.opencontrail.org](https://review.opencontrail.org) by following the [CI document](https://github.com/Juniper/contrail-controller/wiki/OpenContrail-Continuous-Integration-(CI)).
 The CI tool enables code review and runs test script.
 After passing these steps code will be merged automatically to mainline.

+For any new feature commit, a blueprint must be submitted and reviewed for the same.
+These blueprints must be committed into 'specs' directory of the respective repo.
+Most of the blueprints of the project will reside [here](https://github.com/Juniper/contrail-controller/tree/master/specs).
+Blueprint must follow this [template](https://github.com/Juniper/contrail-controller/blob/master/specs/blueprint_template.md).

 ###### Guidelines for Commit Logs ######

 These are based on [Gerrit commit guidelines](https://wiki.openstack.org/wiki/Gerrit_Workflow#Committing_Changes)